redis/redis-om-node/README.md

 ## Entities and Schemas

-Redis OM is all about creating, reading, updating, and deleting *entities*.
+Redis OM is all about saving, reading, and deleting *entities*.
 An [Entity](docs/README.md#entity) is just data in a JavaScript object that you want to save or retrieve from Redis.
 Almost any JavaScript object is a valid `Entity`.

 [Schemas](docs/classes/Schema.md) define fields that might be on an `Entity`.
-It includes a field's type, how it is stored internally in Redis, and how to search on them if you are using RediSearch.
+It includes a field's type, how it is stored internally in Redis, and how to search on it if you are using RediSearch.
 By default, they are mapped to JSON documents using RedisJSON, but you can change it to use Hashes if want (more on that later).

 Ok.
 Let's start doing some object mapping and create a `Schema`: